FRBCesab/chessboard/README.md

 ## Citation

-A companion paper will be published soon.
+A companion paper has been submitted to [Journal of Open Source Software](https://joss.theoj.org/).
 In the meantime, if you want to use the package, please cite it as:

 > Casajus N (2023) chessboard: An R package for neighborhood and
 > connectivity in spatial networks.
 R package version 0.1.